 Clinical Trials Research Associate

-Course work includes in-depth study of drug development, federal regulations, good clinical practices, and clinical research processes.
-Supervised fieldwork provides skills application in protocol and CRF design, subject recruitment, regulatory compliance, accountability for drugs and devices, and auditing documentation in clinical research studies.
+Course work includes in-depth study of drug development, Federal regulations, and clinical research processes.
+Supervised fieldwork provides skill application in subject recruitment, regulatory compliance, accountability for drugs/devices, and documentation of subject involvement in clinical research studies.

 Graduates may be eligible to sit for national certification examinations.
 Research employment opportunities may include medical centers, hospitals, pharmaceutical industries, clinics, research facilities, biotechnology or device companies, and physicians' offices.

 The Clinical Trials Research Associate program at Durham Tech is accredited by the Commission on Accreditation of Allied Health Programs (CAAHEP).